To create a culture of health, safety, and vitality in communities and schools throughout Hamilton County.

 WeTHRIVE! is an award-winning initiative of Hamilton County Public Health.

 In 2017, WeTHRIVE! was recognized as a Model Practice by the National Association of County and City Health Officials (NACCHO).
 The award honors programs, resources, and tools that demonstrate how health departments and community partners can effectively collaborate to address public health challenges.

-HCPH staff provides technical assistance and training for WeTHRIVE! communities, schools, child care providers, and faith-based organizations.
+HCPH staff provides technical assistance and training for WeTHRIVE! communities, schools, and child care providers.
 Read more about our team.